MarcSabatella/MuseScoreExampleManager/README.md

 - Development is done through [GitHub](https://github.com/MarcSabatella/MuseScoreExampleManager).
   Code contributions are welcome via [Pull Requests](https://help.github.com/articles/using-pull-requests/).

-For the extension to function, full copies of [MuseScore](https://musescore.org/) and [ImageMagick](http://www.imagemagick.org/) must be present on the system.
+For the extension to function, [MuseScore](https://musescore.org/) must be present on the system.
 The extension works by running MuseScore in the background to generate PNG images from sheet music (.mscz) files.
-These PNG images are trimmed by ImageMagick and inserted into the OpenOffice document.
 It is easy to update the images later if the original score is modified.

 ## Usage: inserting and updating sheet music images

 From within OpenOffice, put the cursor where you want a sheet music example to appear.
-Go to *"Insert -> MuseScore Example"* and select an MSCZ file.
+Click the MuseScore icon on the toolbar or go to *"Insert -> MuseScore Example"* and select an MSCZ file.
 A graphic representation of the example (with excess whitespace automatically trimmed) will be generated and inserted into your document with a link to the original MSCZ file.
 Ctrl-click the example to edit it further in